How To Reduce Your Anxiety When Dating New People

 Shift your perspective

-We’ve worked with many people who want to skip over the dating part and go straight to the “happily ever after.”
+We’ve worked with many people who want to skip over the dating part and go straight to moving in together “happily ever after.”
 They’re so eager for things to work out that they push forward with the wrong person.
 They don’t have much factual information after just a date or two, so they fill in the gaps with optimistic assumptions: “Everything is going great!” they think.
 “This is the one!”.

 Dating is hard.
 We get it.
 But you can’t skip over the getting-to-know-you phase without setting yourself up for disappointment.
 You’ve got to stop viewing each date as a do-or-die situation and recognize that individual dates don’t matter much.
 When you experience pre-date anxiety, we recommend lowering your short-term expectations and approaching each date as a learning experience.
 You can learn a lot about yourself from both good dates and bad ones.